kotgirep/newsApp-With-Firebase/README.md

 5. Getting news from multiple resources such as CNN news, ABC News,Google News, BBC News etc.
 6. User can share news on multiple platforms such Twitter, Gmail, Facebook etc.
 7. For each news there is detail view where user can view news along with brief information, video and images associated with it.
+8. User can select news resouces from given list and can read news associated with particular news resource.
+9. Hot Recommendation section Where user can see recent news from each news source in kenburn's format.

 ## Project Description
 1. For bulletin cluster news app I am using firebase for user authentication, where user can sign up and sign in using firebase.